SectorLabs/buundly/README.md

 };
 ```

+## Enforcing limits
+By specifying a dictionary of file name patterns and maximum file sizes in bytes in the configuration file, you can instruct Buundly to verify that files are not larger than the configured limit.
+If configured, Buundly will log which files exceed the limit and by how much.
+The exit code of the process will be 1 (failure) if a file crosses the limit.

 ## Usage
 By default, Buundly looks for a file named `.buundly.config.js` in the current directory.
 You can override this with the `-c` flag: